Can I Get Short-Term Disability for Alcohol Addiction and Substance Use?

-According to the Substance Abuse and Mental Health Services Administration, approximately 19.7 million people (aged 12 and above) struggle with some form of substance use — including addictions to alcohol, opioids, prescription medications, and illicit drugs.
-Today, substance use impacts every social, economic, and demographic group.
+Substance use affects every social, economic, and demographic group.
+According to the Substance Abuse and Mental Health Services Administration, approximately 19.7 million people (aged 12 and above) struggle with some form of substance use, including addictions to alcohol, opioids, prescription medications, and illicit drugs.

 The Science of Addiction

-Some people still believe that addiction comes from a lack of willpower.
+Some people still believe addiction stems from a lack of willpower.
 However, scientists now understand that drugs can change how your brain functions.
-Most addictive substances affect your reward system — an instinctual part of your brain that helps you find and seek food and other essentials and pleasurable things.
+Most addictive substances affect your reward system, which is the instinctual part of your brain that helps you find and seek food, drink, and other sources of please and satisfaction.
 When you smell a barbecue and your mouth starts to water, your reward system has kicked in.

-Substances like drugs and alcohol flood parts of your brain with dopamine, a chemical that gives us a feeling of euphoria.
+Addictive substances flood parts of your brain with dopamine, a chemical that gives us a feeling of euphoria.
 Over time, your brain will rewire itself to demand this feeling, which it now associates with the substance.
-Addiction can essentially recircuit your brain to prioritize substance use over your work, family, and health and wellness.
-This can change the way you think, remember, react to stress, and make decisions.
+Addiction can essentially reconfigure your mind to prioritize substance use over your work, family, and health and wellness.
+This process can change the way you think, remember, react to stress, and make decisions.
 It also makes addiction incredibly difficult to overcome.

 What Is a Substance Use Disorder?

 Based on our new understanding of addiction, physicians now treat it as a disease.
-According to the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition), a substance use disorder diagnosis involves:
+According to the DSM-5, a substance use disorder diagnosis involves:

-- Taking a substance in larger amounts or for a longer period of time than intended
+- Taking a substance in larger amounts or for a longer period than intended

 - Unsuccessful attempts to cut back or stop using the substance

 - Significant time dedicated to getting, using, and recovering from the substance